Pawsey-Internships/more_with_bash/README.md

 # Doing more with the (B)ourne (A)gain (SH)ell.
 ### (An intermediate Unix workshop.)

-### Contents
-1. Unix-like Operating Systems
-2. Shells
-3. Syntax of a Unix Command
-4. Data Streams
-5. Defining the `del` Command
-6. Scripts and Script Arguments
-7. Functions
-8. If Statements
-9. Subshells
-10. Regular Expressions
-11. For Loops
-12. Arrays
-13. Case Statements
-14. Parsing Delimited Text Files with `awk`
-15. Our Implementation of `del`
-16. Dotfiles
-17. Aliases
-18. Process Management

 ## 1. Unix-like Operating Systems

 A Unix like operating system is an operating system that behaves more-or-less like the Unix operating system.
 The first version of Unix was developed between 1969-71 at Bell Labs.
 It was one of the first operating systems to support multitasking and the first portable operating system written in C instead of processor dependant machine language.